How To Transfer a Car Title in Oregon

 • Late Fees: $25 within 31- 60 days after sale, $50 after 61 days of sale.

-You should complete your title transfer within 10 days to avoid attracting penalties.
+You must complete your title transfer within 10 days to avoid attracting penalties.

 6. Use the DMV2U for Notification

-As the seller, when the transaction is completed, use the DMV2U form to notify DMV within 10 days that you sold your vehicle.
+Sellers should use the DMV2U center to notify the DMV within 10 days of the vehicle sale.
 You will retain ownership of the vehicle until the title transfer is completed.

 How To Transfer Car Title in Oregon for Inherited Vehicles